 In \texttt{WavenetFullChannel}, we first apply an embedding layer to the tokenised data, learned separately per channel.
-The embedding layer represents each discrete bin as a high-dimensional continuous vector, enabling powerful representations in the convolutional layers whose input channels match the embedding size.
 To be clear in this univariate approach the same model is applied to each channel.
 However, a different embedding layer is learned for each channel, meaning that for example the quantised value of 0.42 in channel x will have a different vector representation than in channel y.
 This helps the model differentiate between channels.

 The embedding operation is given below: